N O . 9 D U A N E S T R E E T .

 How much did it cost?

 Right from the start, a night's lodging was six cents.
-Even fifty years later, this price had not changed!
+Even fifty years later, this price remained, although in the intervening time it went up as high as eight cents (including supper) and as low as five.

 The earliest days.